praveens-git-bit/ignite-23/Exercise1.md

 14. Go to the cell with name **Shortcut Folder Path**, replace from Hash to Hash **#WORKSPACE_NAME#** with the Fabric Workspace name you are working on and also verify the lakehouse name which should be the Bronze Lakehouse you created.

+`Note: Make sure you delete the "#" too in above step.`

 ```BASH
 contosoSales
 ```